-You might think of paint colors and decor when you picture your home’s walls, but drywall has to exist before you add those fun features.
+You might think of paint colors and design when you picture your home’s walls, but drywall has to be in place before you add those fun features.
 Construction crews order the drywall sheets and cut them to size on site.
 After they screw each sheet into place over several days or weeks, a painting crew can apply the paint color you or the builder chose.

 7. Finish Exterior Features